 Reviews and case studies had been developed and these showed this service to be working positively in re-educating frequent attendees to A&E department.
-The first year anniversary in October 2019 showed:
+The first-year anniversary in October 2019 showed:

 - 30,000 patients seen

 - 28% of overall A&E attendances are seen by the GP

-- Average time to be seen in less than 2.5 hours
+- Average time to be seen being under 2.5 hours

 - No Serious Incidents

 - Consistently meets the 4hr target

-As a result of this success the service had been expanded to the Paediatrics A&E department, with other organisations asking to review how the service is working.
+As a result of this success the service has been expanded to the Paediatrics A&E department.
+With other organisations asking to review how the service is working.